 - There are two historical things for which Halloween is celebrated:

 - Samhain (Summer’s End) is the end of the harvest season

 - All Hallows’ Days – the two Christian holidays.

 5. What is Halloween for Kids

 - Halloween is a very special holiday for kids as they get to wear spooking costumes of their favorite characters.
 In addition to this, they go trick or treating in their neighborhood to collect sweets and candies.

 - In Trick or Treat, kids go to every house one by one and ask the question “Trick or Treat?”.
 The house owners then give them sweets or candies.
 If a house owner does not give any candies to them then the kids would play some mischievous prank on them.

-- In some countries, the kids perform some tricks such as magic tricks, sing a song, tell a joke, play musical instruments, or any other talent the kids may have, and in return, the house owner will give them candies as treat.
+- In some countries, the kids perform some tricks such as magic tricks, singing a song, telling a joke, playing musical instruments, or any other talent the kids may have, and in return, the house owner will give them candies as treat.

 - Trick and treat is a fun activity that provides an opportunity for kids, to show off their costumes and collect as many candies as they can.

 6. Who Invented Halloween – Where Did Halloween Originate

 - Halloween is traced back to a 2000 years old Celtic festival called Samhain (pronounced as SAH-wen) which was celebrated at the end of the summer harvest.

 - So the people who invented Halloween are the ancient Celts who lived in Northern Europe most probably in the countries of Britain, France, and Ireland.